Arnie Kuenn, Conversion Conference Speaker

-Arnie Kuenn is President of Vertical Measures, who offer services in link building, content creation and notably their content marketing guide.
+Arnie Kuenn is President of Vertical Measures, who offers services in link building, content creation, and notably their content marketing guide.
 We met at Pubcon, and he’ll be speaking at Conversion Conference on video.
 He was kind enough to give us this sweeeeet interview :).
 (I previously interviewed another Conversion Con speaker, Keith Hagen

 Can you give me a little background about you?

 You bet.
 Well, first I am the founder and president of Vertical Measures, a search, social & content marketing company.
 Our focus is on helping our clients get more traffic, more leads, and more business from their websites.
 I am an entrepreneur who had had two previous businesses in the world of new technologies and marketing.
 I am also a frequent speaker and author of Accelerate!
 Moving Your Business Forward Through the Convergence of Search, Social & Content Marketing (available on Amazon).

 What knowledge level are you addressing in your preso at ConvConf?

 This particular session is on video marketing and using video to increase conversions.
 Therefore I would say the people attending this session will be a little more marketing-oriented as opposed to technically oriented.